Machacasauro/Azure-AZ-104-Project/README.md

 5. Network Security Groups (NSGs):
 	Create NSGs for each subnet:

-o	Define inbound and outbound rules to allow only necessary traffic.For instance, allow HTTP/HTTPS traffic to the WebApp subnet and restrict other protocols.
+o	Define inbound and outbound rules to allow only necessary traffic.
+For instance, allow HTTP/HTTPS traffic to the WebApp subnet and restrict other protocols.
 	*Example Code (Azure CLI):

 	   	 az network nsg create --resource-group MyResourceGroup --name WebAppNSG